Evan Gattis: Houston Astros (2015–2018)

-The Astros exercised their $5.2 million club option on Gattis' contract for the 2017 season.
+The Astros exercised their $5.2 million club option on Gattis's contract for the 2017 season.
 In 2017, Gattis played 84 games with a .263 batting average, 12 home runs, and 55 RBIs.
 The Astros finished the 2017 regular season with a 101-61, first in AL West, and won the 2017 World Series over the Los Angeles Dodgers.
-Gattis' major contribution to the Astros' championship run was his solo homer in the fourth inning of Game 7 of the ALCS off of CC Sabathia to help the Astros advance to the World Series.
+Gattis's major contribution to the Astros' championship run was his solo homer in the fourth inning of Game 7 of the ALCS off of CC Sabathia to help the Astros advance to the World Series.
 The Astros won the World Series in a deciding 7 games against the Los Angeles Dodgers, giving Gattis his first championship title.

 Gattis became a free agent after the 2018 season.
 He announced on October 22, 2019, that he was no longer pursuing baseball opportunities.
 In a March 27, 2020, podcast with former teammate Eric O'Flaherty, Gattis announced he was done playing professionally.
 In a second appearance on the same podcast, Gattis stated that the sign stealing scandal that took place while he played for Houston "obviously cheated baseball and cheated fans."
 He has also stated that while he was an advocate of the system, he also believed they did not do anything wrong because they believed other teams were doing so.